smart-data-models/dataModel.Agrifood/AgriGreenhouse/doc/spec.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity Type.
-It has to be AgriGreenhouse'
+      description: NGSI Entity Type.
+It has to be AgriGreenhouse
       enum:
         - AgriGreenhouse
       type: string